Kiteboarding NYC – Our Favorite Spots

 Absolute Beginners: How to Get Into Kiteboarding

 Kiteboarding is very hard to learn on your own.
 Nearly impossible, I’d say.
 I’m an active outdoor adventurer and it took me three days to get on the board and surf for 50 yards.
-It was frustrating, and if I didn’t have a great instructor I’m not sure how would I would have done it.
+Unlike my colleague Perica, who gushed about his surf camp in the Rockaways, I was frustrated, and if I didn’t have a great instructor I’m not sure how I would have done it.
 If you have wakeboarding experience, which I didn’t, you’re at a bit of an advantage.
 Count on 10-15 hours of lessons before you’re comfortable out on your own.

-Here are some options to start that we recommend based on our experience:
+Here are some options to start that I recommend based on my experience:

-Book a trip to a place like Maui or Cabarete in the Dominican Republic, and include kiteboarding school in your package.
+Book a trip to a place like Maui, La Ventana, Mexico, or Cabarete in the Dominican Republic, and include a kiteboarding school in your package.
 The best way to learn is to spend a few hours on 4-5 consecutive days getting the basics nailed down.
-By the end of the week, you should be able to board upwind and that’s a need to know before you start going soloing spots around NY.
+By the end of the week, you should be able to board upwind, a required bit of learning before you start soloing surfing spots around New York.

-On a couple different trips I’ve been to Extreme Hotel in Cabarete.
-This is a world class spot to learn with near-guaranteed winds through all seasons.
+On a couple different trips, I’ve been to Extreme Hotel in Cabarete.
+This is arguably one of the best kitesurfing spots in the world to learn at, with near-guaranteed winds through all seasons.
 The “hotel” is more like a hostel and is run by a group of Canadians who make you feel like family.
 For Christmas, the whole hotel went on a bus to the mountains to have traditional dinner.
 It was amazing!

 Kiteboarding around NYC takes a bit of patience.
 Winds in NY are sporadic and rarely do you have great conditions a few days in a row.
 This means you’ll often need to split your class into two or three visits.
 Be persistent, because it might take a while to get the skills you need to be on your own.
-We recommend NY Kite Center.
+We recommend the New York Kite Center — they have multi-day options that will have you up and kiting in no time.

 Where to Kiteboard in NYC?